include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 into account up to kernel version 2.6.12.
 Since this has changed, the

-tool from the iproute
+ip tool from the iproute package now issues

 a warning if no prefix length is provided, to warn about possible